 The conjunctiva of the eye provides protection and lubrication of the eye by the production of mucus and tears.
 It prevents microbial entrance into the eye and plays a role in immune surveillance.
 It lines the inside of the eyelids and provides a covering to the sclera.
 It is highly vascularized and home to extensive lymphatic vessels.

 The conjunctiva can be divided into three regions: the palpebral or tarsal conjunctiva, the bulbar or ocular conjunctiva, and the conjunctival fornices.
 The palpebral conjunctiva is further divided into the marginal, tarsal, and orbital regions.
 The bulbar conjunctiva is divided into scleral and limbal parts.
 Finally, the conjunctival fornices are divided into the superior, inferior, lateral, and medial regions.
 The palpebral conjunctiva lines the eyelids.
 The bulbar conjunctiva is found on the eyeball over the anterior sclera.
 Tenon's capsule binds it to the underlying sclera.
-This conjunctiva has an average thickness of 33 microns.
+The potential space between Tenon’s capsule and the sclera is frequently used for local anesthesia.
+The conjunctiva has an average thickness of 33 microns.
 Lastly, the conjunctival fornices form the junction between the palpebral and bulbar conjunctivas.
 This protective covering is loose and flexible, unlike its bulbar counterpart, allowing for movement of the globe and eyelids.